Skip to main content

 Psilocybin Mushrooms in Legends and Folklore

-The Contemporary Age
+The Contemporary Period

-Further Development: Global Prohibition
+Further Progression: Worldwide Prohibition

-The Contemporary Revival of Psilocybin
+The Modern Resurgence of Psilocybin

 • Depression, Anxiety, and Stress

-• Post-Traumatic Stress Disorder (PTSD)
+• Post-traumatic Stress Disorder (PTSD)

-• Obsessive-Compulsive Disorder (OCD)
+• Obsessive-compulsive Disorder (OCD)

 • Drug Abuse (Aiding in Addiction Recovery)